KaiTheRedNinja/Jumbleum/Notes.docc/Home.md

 - 📄 or something that looks like it: Not started (docc uses a custom icon that looks like that emoji's outline)
 - ✅ or anything else: Completed (I might use different icons for different subjects or topics)

+## Disclaimer

+> Warning: While I have full confidence that scientific/mathematical information within these notes are factually correct, I cannot guarantee that all the explanations or exam tips match syllabus requirements.
+>
+> Certain notes may be incomplete.
+Please refer to the official syllabus (linked at the top of each subject's page) or school-issued notes for the most accurate information.

 ## Topics
 ### Mathematics
 - <doc:Emath>